Bermuda Beach Forum

 In Bermuda Aug 1 through Aug 3.
 Easy way to get to John Smith beach Shelly Bay and Elbow beach from dockyard.

-Reaching the beaches you mentioned from Dockyard:
+Hi, about reaching the beaches you mentioned from Dockyard:

 Elbow Beach: Bus #7.
 The beach is in Paget parish and requires some 500 yards of downhill walk from the bus stop.